exasol/power-apps-connector/doc/user_guide/user_guide.md

-Finally, we can start using the connector via this connection in power apps.
+## Next steps

-Click 'Create' in the left tab.
+This completes the setup and we can start using the connector via the connection we made in power apps itself.

-For this example we'll select 'Create from blank'
+For this example we'll create a new canvas app from scratch.

 ## Tutorial and examples

-In this section we'll create a very simple app showcasing all functionality of the Exasol connector with working examples.
+We'll create a very simple app and some flows showcasing functionality of the Exasol connector with working examples.

-Our app will be a very simple app to display, add, remove and update a table of actors.
+Our app will display, add and optionally remove and update a table of actors in our Exasol database.

 ### Setup